UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 # Gameplay Objectives

 - Neutralize enemy cards:
-    - Description: When your moles of acid/base is greater than the enemy's base/acid, their card is neutralized, leaving less enemies on the board.
+    - Description: When your moles of acid/base is greater than the enemy's base/acid that you attack, their card is neutralized, leaving less enemies on the board and a greater chance at winning.
-    - Alignment: Learning to predict the outcome of reactions and know which reactant is left over in excess aligns with the learning objectives.
+    - Alignment: Learning to predict the outcome of reactions and know which reactant is left over in excess aligns with the learning objectives of predicting and calculating limiting reactants.
 - Attack the enemy:
     - Description: Beat the enemy by attacking it with cards.
 When its health reaches 0, you win.
     - Alignment: You have to go through all the learning objectives of being able to calculate and predict the outcomes of reactions to clear their board and beat the enemy.